Berea-College-CSC-226/p01-main/Project Requirements.md

 *Due Mon Sep 28, 2020*

 1. Add a note to the Milestone 3 section of the README.md that indicates what percentage of the project you have left to complete, and how confident you feel about completing the work.
 Elaborate!
-2. Add a new column to your Kanban board between **Not Started** and **In Progress**.
+2. Now is the time to reconsider goals.
+Add a new column to your Kanban board between **Not Started** and **In Progress**.
 Call this column **Final Sprint**.
-Move all cards into the **Final Sprint** column that you expect to finish by the end of class, and leave anything that is extra in the **Not Started** column.
+Move cards from the **Not Started** column into the **Final Sprint** column that you expect to finish by the end of the project, and leave anything that is extra in the **Not Started** column.
-3. In the **Final Sprint** cards, put Due dates on each card for when you think they need to be done to complete the project.
+3. In the **Final Sprint** cards, put due dates on each card for when you think they need to be done to complete the project.

 ---